Lumen Field: Other events

 The stadium became a yearly site for Supercross races in 2005.
 Seattle had been left out of the circuit since the Kingdome hosted the race in 1999.
 It takes more than 650 truckloads of dirt to build the course for the event that around 50,000 spectators attend.
+In May 2004, Qwest Field hosted the first Major League Lacrosse game played outside the East Coast; it hosted a second game the following year.
 The stadium has also been used for public speaking engagements.
 For example, the 14th Dalai Lama of Tibet, Tenzin Gyatso, delivered a 28-minute speech to 50,817 people on April 12, 2008.

+The largest concert attendance in the stadium's history was set on July 22, 2023, by Taylor Swift's The Eras Tour; 72,171 spectators watched at Lumen Field on the first of two days.
+The record was surpassed a month later by Ed Sheeran's The Mathematics Tour, which drew 77,286 to Lumen Field on August 26.

+Lumen Field hosted several events related to the 2023 MLB All-Star Game, which was played at the adjacent T-Mobile Park.
+The first two rounds of the Major League Baseball draft took place at Lumen Field on July 9.
+The playing surface was divided into several pitching areas while the north lot and event center include performance stages, batting cages, and museum exhibits.

 Event Center

 The Lumen Field Event Center connects to the stadium's west field plaza and consists of two exhibition halls, a conference room, and a concourse.
 The center hosts pre-game events for the Seahawks and Mariners.
 According to the Public Stadium Authority's website, the event center contributes more than half a billion dollars to the region's economy.
-Originally debuting as the Washington State Stadium Exhibition Center, the center became known as the Seahawks Exhibition Center upon the stadium's opening in 2002; it was then renamed the Qwest Field Event Center in 2004 via Qwest's acquisition of naming rights to the complex.
-The center was renamed again as the CenturyLink Field Event Center in June 2011 following the acquisition of Qwest by CenturyLink, then received its current name following the latter company's rebranding in 2020.
+Originally debuting as the Washington State Stadium Exhibition Center, the center became known as the Seahawks Exhibition Center upon the stadium's opening in 2002.
+The center was renamed the Qwest Field Event Center in 2004 after Qwest acquired naming rights to the complex; it retained the "Event Center" name in subsequent renamings of the complex.